-- On-site investigation to assess the extent of existing earthquake damage including limited intrusive investigation. - Qualitative assessment of critical structural weaknesses (CSWs) based on review of available structural drawings and inspection where drawings were not available. - No on-site geotechnical investigation has been undertaken.
-A desktop geotechnical investigation has been undertaken which is based on our knowledge of the site and the absence of liquefaction ejecta on the site. - Assessment of the strength of the existing structures taking account of the current condition.
+- On-site investigation to assess the extent of existing earthquake damage including limited intrusive investigation. - Qualitative assessment of critical structural weaknesses (CSWs) based on review of available structural drawings and inspection where drawings were not available. - No intrusive geotechnical investigation has been undertaken.
+We have based this report on our desktop geotechnical investigation and the absence of liquefaction ejecta on the site. - Assessment of the strength of the existing structures taking account of the current condition.

-Any building that is found to have a seismic capacity less than 33% of the New Building Standard (NBS) is required to be strengthened up to a capacity of at least 67%NBS in order to comply with Christchurch City Council (CCC) policy - Earthquake-prone dangerous & insanitary buildings policy 2010.
+Any building that is found to have a seismic capacity less than 33% of the new building standard (NBS) is required to be strengthened up to a target capacity of 67% NBS but at least 34% NBS.